mitre-attack/attack-data-model/docusaurus/docs/index.md

 # ATT&CK Data Model Documentation

-*A TypeScript library for working with MITRE ATT&CK® data using STIX 2.1 bundles*
+*A TypeScript library for working with MITRE ATT&CK data using STIX 2.1 bundles*

 Welcome to the documentation for the ATT&CK Data Model library.
 This documentation aims to provide you with exactly the right type of information for your needs, whether you are a beginner or a seasoned pro.